 This support class is taken concurrently with Algebra 1 CP and provides additional support for students as they work to meet the curriculum expectations of Algebra 1 CP.
 Course content includes additional instruction on the concepts taught in class, previews of upcoming lessons, homework assistance, and quiz and test preparation.
 Units and lessons are aligned to the Common Core State Standards for Mathematics, which are designed to prepare all students for success in high school and beyond.
 This course is taught in a small group setting and does count for a credit.

 Textbook: Algebra 1; McDougal Littell; Copyright 2007

-4-Function, Scientific and Graphing Calculators are used throughout the course grade Requirement: Teacher recommendation and enrollment for Algebra I
+4-Function, Scientific and Graphing Calculators are used throughout the course

 A variety of teacher-created and online resources are used throughout the course